Topsideboss2/Backend-DevOps-Projects/README.md

 ## What Is Laravel?

-Laravel is a free and open-source PHP framework that comes with tools and resources that help you build robust and modern web applications and provides all of the features you need as a back-end developer such as routing, validation, caching, queues, file storage and more.
+Laravel is a free and open-source PHP framework that comes with tools and resources that help you build robust and modern web applications and it provides all of the features you need as a back-end developer such as routing, validation, caching, queues, file storage and more.